 (i) other website promotion techniques whether known at the date of the Agreement or discovered or disseminated thereafter.

-3.2 At regular monthly intervals during the Term, the Company will provide the Customer with written or online reports about the Services provided in relation to the Website.
+3.2 At regular monthly intervals during the Term, the Company will provide the Customer with written reports about the Services provided in relation to the Website.

 4.1 The Customer will provide to the Company: